 The following table presents summary unaudited pro forma condensed combined financial information about the financial condition and results of operations of Berkshire and BNSF after giving effect to the merger.
 The summary unaudited pro forma condensed combined income statement data for the nine months ended September 30, 2009 and the year ended December 31, 2008 give effect to the merger as if the merger had taken place on January 1, 2008.
 The summary unaudited pro forma condensed combined balance sheet data gives effect to the merger as if it had taken place on September 30, 2009.
+The following summary unaudited pro forma condensed combined balance sheet data gives effect to the merger as if it had taken place on September 30, 2009.
 The following summary unaudited pro forma condensed combined financial information has been prepared by applying the acquisition method of accounting with Berkshire treated as the acquirer for accounting purposes.
-The following summary unaudited pro forma condensed combined financial information has been derived from, and should be read in conjunction with, the consolidated financial statements and the related notes of both Berkshire and BNSF incorporated herein by reference, together with the more detailed unaudited pro forma condensed combined financial information provided in the section titled "Unaudited Pro Forma Condensed Combined Financial Information" beginning on page 102.
-For further information with respect to the documents incorporated into this proxy statement/prospectus by reference, please see the section titled "Where To Find More Information" beginning on page 116.
+The following summary unaudited pro forma condensed from, and should be read in conjunction with, the consolidated financial statements and the related notes of both Berkshire and BNSF incorporated herein by reference, together with the more detailed unaudited pro forma condensed combined financial information provided in the section titled "Unaudited Pro Forma Condensed Combined Financial Information" beginning on page 104.
+For further information with respect to the documents incorporated into this proxy statement/prospectus by reference, please see the section titled "Where To Find More Information" beginning on page 118.
 The summary unaudited pro forma condensed combined financial information set forth below has been presented for informational purposes only and is not necessarily indicative of what the combined financial condition or results of operations actually would have been had the merger been completed as of the dates indicated.
-In addition, the summary unaudited pro forma condensed combined financial information presented below does not purport to project the combined financial condition or operating results for any future period.
+In addition, the summary unaudited pro forma condensed combined financial information presented below does not purport to project th

-Year Ended Nine Months Ended December 31, 2008 September 30, 2009 (Un (In millions, audited) except per share nounts) Income Statement Data: , in the second second Revenues: Insurance premiums earned \$ 25,525 \$ 21,263 Sales and service revenues 65,854 46,075 Revenues of utilities, energy and railroad businesses 32,540 19,164 Interest, dividend and other investment income 4,852 4,118 Interest and other revenues of finance and financial products businesses 4,931 3,244 Investment and derivative gains/losses (7,461) (836) Total revenues \$ 126,241 \$ 93,028 Earnings: Net earnings attributable to Berkshire \$ 7,117 \$ 6,064 Earnings per Class A equivalent share attributable to Berkshire \$ 4,305 \$ 3,664

-(U (In mi September 30, 2009 Inaudited) illions, except tare amounts) Balance Sheet Data: Total assets \$ 344,253 Notes payable and other borrowings: Insurance and other non-finance businesses 11,724 Utilities, energy, and railroad businesses 30,754 Finance and financial products businesses 14,642 Berkshire shareholders' equity 138,212 Outstanding Berkshire Class A equivalent shares, in thousands 1,655 Berkshire shareholders' equity per outstanding Class A equivalent common share \$ 83,494
+Year Ended December 31, 2008 onths Ended ember 30, 2009 Unaudited) ns, except per sha amounts) ıre Income Statement Data: , Revenues: Insurance premiums earned \$ 25,525 \$ 21,263 Sales and service revenues 65,854 46,075 Revenues of utilities, energy and railroad businesses 32,540 19,164 Interest, dividend and other investment income 4,852 4,118 Interest and other revenues of finance and financial products businesses 4,931 3,244 Investment and derivative gains/losses (7,461) (836) Total revenues \$ 126,241 \$ 93,028 Earnings: Net earnings attributable to Berkshire \$ 7,117 \$ 6,064 Earnings per Class A equivalent share attributable to Berkshire \$ 4,305 \$ 3,664 alance Sheet Data: (U (In m September 30, 2009 Jnaudited) illions, except iare amounts) Total assets \$ 344,253 Notes payable and other borrowings: , i i i i i i i i i i i i i i i i i i i Insurance and other non-finance businesses 11,724 Utilities, energy, and railroad businesses 30,754 Finance and financial products businesses 14,642 Berkshire shareholders' equity 138,212 Outstanding Berkshire Class A equivalent shares, in thousands 1,655 Berkshire shareholders' equity per outstanding Class A equivalent common share \$ 83,494